To enter Palestine, you have to pass Israeli immigration, which is one of the hardest things.

 Also see: How to cross the border

-The 3 important points for Israeli Immigration
+The three crucial points for Israeli Immigration

-1. Ask no stamp onto your passport
+1. Ask for no stamp on your passport

 Iraq, Lebanon, Libya, Saudi Arabia, Sudan, Syria, Yemen, Somalia, and Iran